PyTorch 2 GPU Performance Benchmarks (Update)

 Multi GPU training scales the performance almost linear

-Updating your application to Pytorch 2.0 is worth it!
-You get a free performance boost for all current GPU models without much effort.
+Updating your application to the latest PyTorch version is worth it!
+You get a free performance increase for all current GPU models without much effort.

 Spread the word